Crew in orange and white PPE checking emergency gear on a wet working vessel deck during a safety drill

 How this connects to 7SHORT1LONG

-Our role is to honor the culture around seamanship, drills, muster, and responsibility.
-Official procedures always come from the vessel, company, flag state, and maritime authorities.
+7S1L is a Seafarer Identity Brand.
+Official procedures always come from the vessel, the company, the flag state, and the maritime authorities.

 Source note